rise8-us/rise8-us/docs/practice-playbook.md

 [todo]: # "Separate into groups (Build & Purchase/Use)"

-- Is there an offering that sufficently meets the team's requirements
+- Is there an offering that sufficiently meets the team's requirements
 - Build, operate, maintain, and upgrade cost Vs buy and licensing cost?
 - Do we have the expertise to build?
 - What is the learning curve/developer experience of the commercial products?
 - Security requirements?
 - Will new features be required, can they be added to the buy option?
 - How much granular control of the system is necessary?
-- Will the buy/FOSS option be maintained longterm
+- Will the buy/FOSS option be maintained long term
 - Is the offering well documented/provide a satisfactory user experience?
 - Time to market?